What Are Market Cycles: Opportunities for Wealth if You Avoid Foolish Moves

 The Four Phases of Market Cycles

-Market cycles typically consist of four distinct phases: accumulation, markup, distribution, and markdown.
+Market cycles typically consist of four phases: accumulation, markup, distribution, and markdown.
 Each phase has its own characteristics and presents unique opportunities and challenges for investors.

 1. Accumulation Phase: This phase occurs at the bottom of a market cycle.
 Prices are low, and sentiment is generally negative.
 However, informed investors begin to accumulate assets, recognizing potential value.